 Conservation and Mitigation Banking

 A conservation or mitigation bank is privately or publicly owned land managed for its natural resource values.
-In exchange for permanently protecting the land, the bank operator is allowed to sell habitat credits to developers who need to satisfy legal requirements for compensating environmental impacts of development projects.
+In exchange for permanently protecting, managing, and monitoring the land, the bank operator is allowed to sell habitat credits to developers who need to satisfy legal requirements for mitigating the environmental impacts of development projects.

 - offers landowners economic incentives to protect natural resources;

-- saves developers time and money by providing them with the certainty of pre-approved compensation lands and provides for long-term protection and management of habitat.
+- saves developers time and money by providing them with the certainty of pre-approved compensation lands to meet their mitigation needs.

 A conservation bank generally protects threatened and endangered species habitat.
 Credits are established for the specific sensitive species that occur on the site.
 Conservation banks help to consolidate small, fragmented sensitive species compensation projects into large contiguous preserves which have much higher wildlife habitat values.
 Other agencies that typically participate in the regulation and approval of conservation banks are the U.S. Fish and Wildlife Service and NOAA National Marine Fisheries Service.

 A mitigation bank protects, restores, creates, and enhances wetland habitats.
 Credits are established to compensate for unavoidable wetland losses.
 Use of mitigation bank credits must occur in advance of development, when the compensation cannot be achieved at the development site or would not be as environmentally beneficial.
 Mitigation banking helps to consolidate small, fragmented wetland mitigation projects into large contiguous preserves which will have much higher wildlife habitat values.
 Mitigation banks are generally approved by the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.